Want to create an itinerary from this post?

 Boston Common by MOTT

-Green River Festival (July 20 and 21 i Greenfield, MA)
+Green River Festival (Greenfield, MA)

 The Green River Festival is a truly unique summer get-together.
 Not only does it showcase the best musicians, food, arts and crafts from Franklin County, it also has something that few other festivals can claim: gorgeous hot air balloons!
 The hot air balloon rides are a premier attraction at this July event, which takes place on the Greenfield Community College grounds.
 To see the musical lineup, click here.
 For tickets and directions, click here and here.